trailblazer/reform-rails/README.md

 Simply don't include this gem if you don't want to use the conventional Reform/Rails stack.
 For example in a Hanami environment or when using dry-validations, refrain from using this gem.

+## Documentation

+The [full documentation](http://trailblazer.to/gems/reform/#reform-rails) can be found on the Trailblazer page.

 ## Installation

 Add this line to your application's Gemfile: